MS44118/photo-blog-nantes/README.md

 ## Possible Improvements
 - All pages: CSS identical everywhere
 - home: size of the first picture identical to others homepage pictures (mobile size)
+- use javascript for dynamic update with new blog post ("articles" and "incontournables")